davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

 .. option:: -fdelete-dead-exceptions

-  Consider that instructions that may throw exceptions but dont otherwise contribute to the execution of the program can be optimized away.
+  Consider that instructions that may throw exceptions but don't otherwise contribute to the execution of the program can be optimized away.
   This option is enabled by default for the Ada front end, as permitted by the Ada language specification.